The International National Trusts Organisation (INTO)

 Waterlogged Archaeological Remains

 The National Trust owns around 28,500 buildings across England, Northern Ireland and Wales.
 Most of these are of pre-1919 construction and are therefore principally of traditional materials such as brick and stone masonry, cob and timber framed.
-All buildings are vulnerable to climate change but are resilient in their nature and the guidance published to date focuses on the building envelope, specifically the rainwater goods, which are the building’s first line of defence (along with a roof), against the harm that can be caused by water ingress.
-Further sections of this guidance will be published in 2023.
+All buildings are vulnerable to climate change but can be kept resilient through effective management of water:

 Rainwater goods

 The National Trust owns and is responsible for over 30,000 kilometres of paths and tracks.
 These vary in construction type and are at varied levels of use, accessibility and vulnerability to climate hazards.
-The guidance produced to date focuses on paths as a principal form of infrastructure that provides access to National Trust places – part of the core purpose of the organisation.
+We’ve published two chapters so far, on paths (a principal access route to National Trust places), and bridges, culverts and tunnels.

 Paths

 The National Trust is researching and developing guidance in this area of our assets and how to manage them in the face of climate hazards.
 Impacts of flooding and shrink-swell on sub-stations, sewage treatment systems and our mechanical and electrical infrastructure are already being experienced at many sites.
-Please check back for updates as we draw together case studies and research in 2023.
+Please check back for updates as we draw together case studies and research for publication in 2025.

 In the knowledge of increasing exposure to climate hazards, but with the uncertainty of climate projections and future conditions, the National Trust is working with professionals in the operational risk, insurance and financial sectors to develop research and guidance around potential measures and thresholds that can be practically useful for owners and caretakers of historic places.
-Please check back in the future as this guidance is developed in 2023.
+Please check back as we develop this guidance.